ingava/advanced-JS-concepts/README.md

 var elieCalc = inga.addNumbers.bind(elie, 1, 2) // function() {}...
 elieCalc(3, 4) // Elie just calculated 10
 ```
 Another common use case of `bind()` is to set the context of the keyword `this` for a function that will be called at a later point in time.
-Very commonly this happens when dealing with asynchornous code.
+Very commonly this happens when dealing with asynchronous code.
 Let's have a look at a more complex example:
 ```
 var inga = {
   firstName = "Inga",